tarb/bfapi/README.md

 // login will call either interactive login or certLogin depending on whether a certificate was supplied
 ```

 The login expires every 3? hours but KeepAlive can be called to extend this time (by another 3 hours).
-KeepAlive will block for the supplied duration and is best called from a go routine.
 ```go
 go func() {
     ticker := time.NewTicker(3 * time.Hour)